$49 – $229

 As neurons are lost, brain function begins to suffer.
 This produces problems with memory, concentration, attention, muscle coordination, and language.
 There are many causes of neurodegeneration, but the main risk factor is age.

-So, can CBD offer support for chronic neurodegenerative disorders?
-How is it used?
-What does the research show?
+Can CBD offer support for chronic neurodegenerative disorders?

 Neurodegenerative disorders are characterized by a gradual loss of neurons in particular regions of the nervous system.
 This cell loss causes a decline in cognitive ability and accounts for most of the symptoms experienced with this condition.